Sometimes sales take place in the offline world such as in your shop or…

 ⁃ And many others

-Failing to set it up correctly will affect the performance of your AdWords campaigns.
+Failing to set it up correctly will affect the performance of your Google Ads campaigns.
 And you’re likely to waste a lot of money if it’s not done right.

 There are a number of reasons why your conversion tracking isn’t working.
 And I’ve listed some of the main ones here to help you fix your tracking: